-Student Discussion/Chunking

-Set expectations for classroom discussions; have students take notes throughout the discussion, and segment the discussion to check for understanding; organize content into small, related segments that are more manageable for understanding in daily lessons.
+West Lake Preparatory Academy - West Lake Preparatory Academy's (WLPA) mission is to provide students with a rigorous education program offering personalized learning plans in a technology rich environment preparing each student to excel and compete in a global environment.
+Student Discussion/Chunking expectations for classroom discussions; have students take notes Set throughout the discussion, and segment the discussion to check for understanding; organize content into small, related segments that are more manageable for understanding in daily lessons.
+Homework Establish and communicate a homework policy; provide specific feedback on all assigned homework; vary the way the feedback is delivered.
+Practice Ask questions that require students to process and rehearse the material; give feedback on the practice while circulating and monitoring work; provide additional explanations and several examples; utilize cooperative learning.
+Effort and Recognition Personalize recognition and praise for specific accomplishments; provide suggestions to help students improve if they are struggling, then praise the improvements.
+Graphic Organizers Use various types to expose students to information before they learn it, such as maps, diagrams, timelines, clusters, flowcharts, and structures.

-Homework

-Establish and communicate a homework policy; provide specific feedback on all assigned homework; vary the way the feedback is delivered.

-Practice

-Ask questions that require students to process and rehearse the material; give feedback on the practice while circulating and monitoring work; provide additional explanations and several examples; utilize cooperative learning.

-Effort and Recognition

-Personalize recognition and praise for specific accomplishments; provide suggestions to help students improve if they are struggling, then praise the improvements.

-Graphic Organizers

-Use various types to expose students to information before they learn it, such as maps, diagrams, timelines, clusters, flowcharts, and structures.

 Instructional methods are dependent on the needs of the individual student.
 To align with our mission and empower all students through personalized learning plans, teachers will adapt lessons to meet the needs of all learners through differentiating the content, process taught, and assessment type.
 Instruction will include leveled texts and resources for students on, above, and below grade level.
 Higher order activities such as project-based learning, critiques and evaluations, and evidence-based activities will be utilized to challenge students.
-Innovative learning methods will range from any or all of the following strategies detailed in Appendix O:

-- Student-centered Learning

-- Blended Learning

-- Cross-Curricular Instruction and Learning

-- Multiple Intelligences

-- Project-based Learning

-- Cooperative Learning

-- 5. Explain how the proposed instructional plan and graduation requirements will ensure student readiness to transition from grade to grade and to the next grade span upon program completion.

-CSUSA's GVC is aligned to the Common Core and North Carolina Essential Standards, and it is mapped to ensure teachers have adequate time to teach all standards and students have time to master them.
-UPAW's Common Assessments will be administered monthly and provide a uniform formative assessment to track the school's overall mastery of the standards for each grade level.
+Innovative learning methods will range from any or all of the following strategies detailed in Appendix 0: \Student-centered Learning \Blended Learning \Cross-Curricular Instruction and Learning \Multiple Intelligences \Project-based Learning \Cooperative Learning 5.
+Explain how the proposed instructional plan and graduation requirements will ensure student readiness to transition from grade to grade and to the next grade span upon program completion.
+AOC CSUSA's GVC is aligned to the Common Core and North Carolina Essential Standards, and it is mapped to ensure teachers have adequate time to teach standards and students have time to master them.
+WLPA's Common all Assessments will be administered monthly and provide a uniform formative assessment to track the school's overall mastery of the standards for each grade level.
 Teachers will receive extensive training on the use of the GVC to guide instruction, create effective lesson plans, and track mastery to ensure readiness to transition to the next grade level.
-To further ensure students are on pace for mastery, teachers will plan and schedule learning objectives aligned to the Instructional Focus Plan described in Appendix O. The IFP is a data-driven calendar used to determine which standards need to be re-taught or taught more in-depth than previously expected in order to keep each class on track for promotion to the next grade level.
+To further ensure students are on pace for mastery, teachers will plan and schedule learning objectives aligned to the Instructional Focus Plan described in Appendix O.

+The IFP is a data-driven calendar used to determine which standards need to be re-taught or taught more in-depth than previously expected in order to keep each class on track for promotion to the next grade level.